liyuhan529/Quasi-optimal-Learning/README.txt

 https://ohio.qualtrics.com/jfe/form/SV_02QtWEVm7ARIKIl
 To protect the data and ensure that it is used only for research purposes, a Data Use Agreement (DUA) is required.
 The DUA must be signed by a legal signatory for the research institution as well as by the principal investigator. real_data.R contains example code to reproduce results in experiment section.

+Codes for competing results can be found at competing methods folder